 6 (six) is the natural number following 5 and preceding 7.
 It is a composite number and the smallest perfect number.

-In September 2022, Intel announced that the Celeron brand, along with Pentium, will be replaced with the new "Intel Processor" branding for low-end processors in laptops from 2023 onwards.
-This also applies to desktops using Celeron processors, and they were discontinued around the same time laptops stopped using Celeron processors in favor of "Intel Processor" processors in 2023.
+In September 2022, Intel announced that the Celeron brand, along with Pentium, were to be replaced with the new "Intel Processor" branding for low-end processors in laptops from 2023 onwards.
+This applied to desktops using Celeron processors as well, and was discontinued around the same time laptops stopped using Celeron processors in favor of "Intel Processor" processors in 2023.

 The first recorded use of grey as a color name in the English language was in 700 CE.
 Grey is the dominant spelling in European and Commonwealth English, while gray is more common in American English; however, both spellings are valid in both varieties of English.